junglok/tem-docs/docs/otp.rst

 How can I use FileZilla with 2FA?
 ---------------------------------

-With the FileZilla's global settings ("Edit" -> "Setttings...") :
+With the FileZilla's global settings ("Edit" -> "Setttings"),

     * In "Connection" menu, make sure to set "Timeout in seconds" value to 0, it will not close and reconnect an idle session.

 .. image:: images/filezilla-0.png
     :scale: 50 %
     :align: center

-    * When editing and connecting a new site for SFTP ("File" -> "Site Manager" -> "New site"),  in "General" tab, choose the Logon Type “interactive”, and with this setting, it will ask you for your password and OTP via another pop-ups.
+    * When editing and connecting a new site for SFTP ("File" -> "Site Manager" -> "New site"),
+    in "General" tab, choose the Logon Type “interactive”, and with this setting, it will ask you for your password and OTP via another pop-ups.

 .. image:: images/filezilla-1.png
     :scale: 50 %